 His background includes top management positions in innovative Danish companies: President & CEO for Alectia A/S, RTX A/S and GN Resound A/S as well as Executive Vice President, GN Great Nordic A/S. Prior, he worked as Senior Vice President, Sales & Marketing for Nycomed Pharma (now Takeda) and as associate with McKinsey & Company.
 He holds an MBA from Insead and a BSc in economics from Copenhagen Business School.

 RTX A/S, Non-executive Director of the Board

-As the foundation’s Chief Science and Donation Officer Ida is responsible for leading and further developing the foundation’s donation strategy, including the handling of the planned significant increase of outgoing donations.
+As the foundation’s Chief Grant Officer Ida is responsible for leading and further developing the foundation’s grant strategy, including the handling of the planned significant increase of outgoing grants.

 Ida’s background includes a strong career in both R&D and strategy work at LEO Pharma.
 Before joining LEO, Ida worked at the Carlsberg Research Laboratory.
 She holds an MSc in chemical engineering and a PhD in organic chemistry, both from the Technical University of Denmark.

 Morten’s responsibilities include securing the foundation sufficient financial capability to support LEO Pharma’s long-term continuation and independence as well as sufficient capital for LEO Pharma’s investments in research and business development.

 Morten has previously worked at Danske Bank and BG Bank with a large array of finance and investment-related tasks: investment strategies, asset allocation, hedge funds, alternative investments and risk management to name some.
 Morten holds an MSc and PhD in economics from University of Aarhus as well as an MSc in economics from University of Southampton.